Sneak Peek: This is a collection of 6 bread maker tips (+ 1 bonus tip about dense bread) for both beginner and experienced bread machine users.

-In the beginning, try to follow the ingredient list as carefully as possible for the maximum chance of success.
+In the beginning, try to follow the ingredient list as carefully as possible to maximize your chances of success.

 - Substituting whole wheat flour for white or even all-purpose flour for bread flour is not necessarily a 1-to-1 proposition.
 Different flours absorb different amounts of moisture and have varying amounts of gluten.

-Take a peek 5-10 minutes into the mixing process.
-I cannot stress this enough to avoid
+Take a peek 10-15 minutes into the mixing process.
+I cannot stress this tip enough to avoid inedible surprises!!!

 - If the dough is too moist, it will level out like a thick soup.
-Add flour one tablespoon at a time until it makes a tacky ball that touches the wall of the pan and then pulls away.
+Add flour one tablespoon at a time until it makes a tacky ball that sticks to the wall of the pan and then pulls away.